 - Audit may not be necessary.
 Under certain circumstances, depending on revenue, organizations may not be required to have a public auditor annually review the organization’s financial statements.

 - Members’ rights expanded.
 As with the Federal NFP Act, non-voting members will have the right to vote on ‘fundamental changes’ that affect their rights.
+However, this provision will come into effect at least three years after the rest of the ONCA.
 There will also be more remedies available for members if it is believed that directors are not acting in the best interests of the organization.

 - Directors are better protected but have more responsibilities.
 Directors will have a higher duty of care and greater responsibilities, but will also be better protected from personal liability.
 The legislation also includes procedures for identifying conflict of interest.
 Directors will also have their terms limited to four years.

 - Past-presidents are allowed.
 Unlike the Federal NFP Act, ex-officio directors (which includes past presidents) are allowed under the Ontario NFP Act.